- Vet EN

 · The exam consists of two parts, a written and an oral one.

-· The results of the exams will be made public after the exams.
+· The results of the exams will be made public after the last exam.

 · The exam can be retaken earliest on the 4th day after the failed one.

-· If the exams cannot be organised in the above form, a written exam will take place.
+· If the exams cannot be organised in the above form because of the epidemy, a written exam will take place.
 Information on it will be provided later.

 |Rules of the examination||· Coats, bags have to be left at the Secretariat; the examinee can carry only pen, pencil, handkerchief, personal documents, wallet, keys, medicine and drinks.